vsrinivas/fuchsia/docs/kernel_cmdline.md

 If this option is set, the system will not use Address Space Layout Randomization.

-## crashlogger.disable
+## crashsvc.analyzer=\<path\>

-If this option is set, the crashlogger is not started.
-You should leave this option off unless you suspect the crashlogger is causing problems.
+If this option is set, the given analyzer will be used when crashsvc encounters an exception.
+If it is empty, the default (`/boot/bin/crashanalyzer`) will be used which logs exception information and a backtrace to the system log.
+The analyzer process is passed two startup handles: the process and thread that sustained the exception.

 ## crashlogger.pt=true